 Speaking of the immune system, one of the functions of the immune system is to keep pathogens from growing, proliferating and damaging tissues.
 Moringa oleifera has been shown to be anti-bacterial, anti-fungal, anti-viral and antibiotic, which will certainly lighten the load on the immune system. [xii] [xiii] [xiv] In addition, Moringa oleifera demonstrates the ability to be a potent detoxifying agent. [xv]

-Amazingly, the leaves of this extraordinary tree contain 7 times the vitamin C found in oranges, 4 times the calcium in milk, 4 times the vitamin A in carrots, 2 times the protein of yogurt, 25 times the iron in spinach, and 3 times the potassium in bananas.
+Amazingly, the leaves of this extraordinary tree contain 7 times the vitamin C found in oranges, four times the calcium in milk, four times the vitamin A in carrots, twice the protein of yogurt, 25 times the iron in spinach, and three times the potassium in bananas.

 The real mystery is how this four thousand year-old panacea plant went missing and disappeared from the nutritional horizon.
 Fortunately it has reappeared.
 As a matter of fact, the Bethesda, Maryland-based International Eye Foundation is now using Moringa, with its high content of beta-carotene, converting to Vitamin A in the body, to combat childhood blindness.
 Doctors are using Moringa oleifera to treat diabetes in West Africa and high blood pressure in India.

 [i] NIH Record.
 NIH Celebrates Earth Day 2008.
 Vol LX.
 No.6.
 March 21, 2008. http://nihrecord.od.nih.gov/newsletters/2008/03_21_2008/story4.htm